Can I Stop Blood Pressure Medication If My Reading Is Normal?

 The best way to keep your blood pressure controlled is to take your medication consistently, without gaps.
 Missed doses create fluctuations in your blood pressure that make it harder for your doctor to assess whether your treatment is working.
 They also increase your risk of cardiovascular events.

 Some services allow you to set up recurring deliveries so your medication arrives before you run out.
 This removes the mental load of remembering and reduces the risk of gaps caused by stock shortages or travel.
+If remembering refills is the weak point, build a monthly refill routine for blood pressure medication before you consider stopping treatment.

 - Tapering is the only safe approach.
 It should be done gradually over weeks or months with daily monitoring and regular doctor contact.